-4. Continued perquisites and benefits include only those benefits provided to a named executive officer that are not provided to all employees generally.
-The amount reported in the event of death represents an amount equal to three times base salary up to a maximum benefit of \$3,000,000, which is payable in a lump sum to the named executive officer's designated beneficiary under our Death Benefit Protection Plan, which is an insured benefit applicable to all named executive officers other than Mr. Cross.
-For each of our named executive officers, the amount reported in the event of a termination following a change in control represents the cost to Cabot of continued health and welfare benefits (for a period of three years for Mr. Keohane and for a period of two years for each of our other named executive officers' base salary.
+The amount reported in the event of death represents an amount equal to three times base salary up to a maximum benefit of \$3,000,000, which is payable in a lump sum to the named executive officer's designated beneficiary under our Death Benefit Protection Plan, which is an insured benefit applicable to all currently employed named executive officers other than Mr. Cross.
+For each of our named executive officers, the amount reported in the event of a termination following a change in control represents the cost to Cabot of continued health and welfare benefits (for a period of three years for Mr. Keohane and for a period of two years for each of our other named executive officers) and outplacement services in an amount equal to 15% of the officer's base salary.

-5. Payments do not take into account the "better of" provision in the Severance Plan described above on page 53, which, under certain circumstances, could reduce the amount of the payment.
+5. Payments do not take into account the "better of" provision in the Severance Plan described above on page 56, which, under certain circumstances, could reduce the amount of the payment.